damiencrone/quallm/README.md

 # 2  The text 'Car' matches the categ...
 The provided text 'Car' refers ...
 80             100    vehicle   vehicle
 # 3  The text 'Train' refers to a mod...
 The text 'Train' refers to a mo...
 80              95    vehicle   vehicle
 ```

-## Features

-- Flexible task creation for various content analysis and generation tasks using Pydantic models
-- Support for multiple LLM raters using Instructor
-- Parallelization of predictions
-- Streamlined input and output management

 ## License